DSC06146

 First wind energy to the mainland

-We expect to connect the first wind turbines to TenneT's offshore socket before the summer.
-Then the first wind energy will go to the mainland.
+Before the summer in 2023, the first wind turbines were connected to TenneT's offshore socket.
+The first wind power went to the mainland.

 December, 2023